Healthcare Insurance Options for Employee Benefits Packages

 Vision

-When your eyes are healthy, you can focus on your work and are less likely to develop headaches and other health conditions caused by eye strain.
+When your eyes are healthy, you can focus on your work and are less likely to develop headaches and other conditions caused by eye strain.
 A vision plan can include an annual eye exam to evaluate eye health and the need for corrective lenses.
-Your vision insurance may also cover eyeglasses, contact lenses and safety glasses.

 Prescription Drugs

-Most prescription drug plans categorize medicine in tiers with tier 1 being the most affordable and tier 4 being the most expensive.
-Your plan will outline which medicine falls into which tier.
+Prescription medication can correct a variety of illnesses and manage chronic conditions.
+Most prescription drug plans categorize medicine in tiers, with tier 1 being the most affordable and tier 4 the most expensive.

 • Tier 1 is primarily generic brands